Hearing Loss Among Veterans: Military Ear Plug Lawsuit

 In July 2018, the Frank Robey, Director of the U.S. Army Criminal Investigation Command’s Major Procurement Fraud Unit, in a press release issued by the Department of Justice, announced that 3M Company had agreed to pay $9.1 million to resolve allegations, however, did not admit liability.

-Why is Hearing Loss Protection Critical in the Military?
+Why is Hearing Loss Protection Critical in Military Service?

 One would expect Post Traumatic Stress Syndrome (PTSD), lost limbs or traumatic brain injuries in post-combat personnel; however, you may be surprised to find that Hearing Loss is the Number One Service-oriented disability.